mgmedick/SpeedRunCharts/README.md

 ## Contact Info:

-Happy coding!
 If you have any questions you can message me on GitHub or you can contact me at [speedruncharts@outlook.com](mailto:speedruncharts@outlook.com).